 Both black kings are in check and neither of them can escape.

 Here's an example of a Twin Monarchs stalemate:

 Both black kings are in check, and while either of them could easily escape it, both can't at the same time.

 Finally, here's another way to stalemate twin monarchs:

 Only one king is in check, but it can't get out of check without exposing its twin to a check.

 As you work on my problems, I'd love to get your feedback on the following questions:

 - Did I make any mistakes?
 Do any of these problems have extra, unintended solutions (a "cook") for example?
 I had them checked by John Bartholomew, a strong International Master and popular Twitch streamer and YouTube content creator, but he is, of course, only human, and he couldn't double-check his checking by running these problems through an engine.

 - Is this a kind of problem that already exists?
-John said he's seen some double-checkmate problems before, in the book The Soviet Chess Primer, but at the time the original Russian edition was written, there were no chess engines, and so the problems would have just been fun oddities.
-I can't find anything like them on the Internet, though, in this age when problems like this, that can't be solved by engines — at least until someone modifies Stockfish with my new rules! — could be a big thing.
+John said he's seen some double-checkmate problems before, in the book The Soviet Chess Primer, but at the time the original Russian edition was written, there were no chess engines, and so the problems would have just been fun oddities with no special advantage over regular problems.
+Now, though, a type of chess problem that exercises the same mental muscles as regular problems but can't be solved by engines could be a valuable thing.
+(At least until someone modifies Stockfish with my new rules!)

 - How good can problems of this type get?
 I'm just a casual player with zero experience composing problems, so my compositions below are not that hard and have all kinds of aesthetic flaws, but I wonder what a real composer could do in this domain.
 I think my Twin Monarchs stalemate rule — which is maybe the real advance here — offers lots of fertile ground for creative problems, but will the need to mate both kings at once limit the possibilities for Twin Monarchs checkmate problems?